-Alex has had a passion for community involvement and public service since he was a young child and is honored to further these passions with the help of the Ingram Family and Ingram Scholarship Program.
+Alex has a passion for community involvement and public service, and is honored to further these passions with the help of the Ingram family and Ingram Scholarship Program.
 Alex has a fascination with government and the opportunity it provides to serve people everyday.
-Inspired by both his parents, and the encouragement and support from those who mentored him at Orlando City Hall, Alex believes that effective and efficient government can not only improve a community, but inspire and empower its citizens to do great things.
+Inspired by both his parents, and mentors from Orlando City Government, Alex believes that effective and efficient government can not only improve a community, but also inspire and empower its citizens to do great things.

-Alex's experience at Orlando City Hall fueled his desire to work in government and inspired him to create a youth civics education program to teach and inspire middle and high school students from disadvantaged communities.
-During his senior year he conceptualized, organized and implemented the program "Give Kids the Key - Orlando," bringing 37 middle and high school students to City Hall to learn about the roles of the mayor, council members, Economic Development Department, and Families, Parks and Recreation Department.
-During the one-day event, students participated in engaging, hands-on activities including mock-city council meetings, designing a city park, touring the mayors office, participating in a community service brainstorm session, and touring Orlando's Fire Station One.
-In a final wrap up session, Alex encouraged students to become involved in service with the City, and become leaders in their own neighborhoods.
-Alex is excited about making this an annual event at Orlando City Hall and the opportunity to bring the program to Nashville and other cities across the nation to empower and inspire students to become future leaders in their communities.
+Alex's experiences as a volunteer at Orlando City Hall fueled his desire to work in government and inspired him to create a youth civics education program for middle and high school students from disadvantaged communities.
+During his senior year of high school he conceptualized, organized and implemented the program "Give Kids the Key - Orlando," bringing 37 students to City Hall to learn about the roles of the mayor and council members, and explore various City departments.
+During the one-day event, students participated in engaging, hands-on activities including mock-city council meetings, community service brainstorming, designing a city park and touring City Hall.
+Alex encouraged students to become involved in service and become leaders in their own neighborhoods.